prefab-cloud/prefab-cloud-docs-web/docs/ruby-sdk/ruby.md

 , `services.user-service`
 and `services.user-service.web`, but not `services.user-service.cron` or `services.user-service.web.tools`.

-Let's imagine that the UserService starts to go down because too many requests are timing out to a 3rd party service.
+Let's imagine that the `UserService` starts to go down because too many requests are timing out to a 3rd party service.
 We can quickly reduce the `http.connection.timeout` for our `services.user-service` namespace and solve the issue without pushing code or restarting.

 ## Logging

-Prefab's Ruby Client comes with a powerful upgrade to you Rails logging stack.
+Prefab's Ruby Client comes with a powerful upgrade to your Rails logging stack.

 To use it, set your Rails logger to `Prefab::Client.log`